yaseen2211/spree_scaffold/README.md

     $ rails generate spree_scaffold:scaffold Brand name:string description:text position:integer ...

+And adjust the [glyphicons](http://glyphicons.com/) icon name on the `app/overrides/spree/admin/add_spree_...` file.

-The first attribute is expected to be the "main" one (name, title etc.)
+It's better if the first attribute is the "main" one (name, title etc.)

 Some more magic:
 * The admin index list will be sortable with drag&drop if you create a `position:integer` field